Pankajkmalhi/JavaSocketCommunication/README.md

 # JavaSocketCommunication
 This GitHub repository contains a Java-based socket communication application with a graphical user interface (GUI).
 The project consists of a server component (GuiServerApp) and a client component (GuiClientApp) that can exchange messages over a network connection.
 The server and client GUIs allow users to send and receive messages in real-time.

-# Java Socket Communication

-This repository contains a simple Java-based socket communication application with a graphical user interface (GUI).
-The project consists of two components: a server (GuiServerApp) and a client (GuiClientApp) that enable real-time message exchange over a network connection.

 ## Features